 MetalBeard's Heavy Metal Motor Trike! is LEGO set 70834-1.
-It has a score of 83.
+It has a score of 87.
 This is average compared to all other sets.
-It is ranked in the bottom 30.66% scored sets on Brick Insights.
-Based on 4 scored reviews, 7 reviews total.
+The set is recommended by 1 reviews, based on 5 scored reviews and 8 reviews total.
+It is ranked in the top 25.72% scored sets on Brick Insights.
 We know this set was released in 2019, and it is categorised in The Lego Movie 2: The Second Part.

 To export several sets, go to the exporter.
 If you use the data I'd really appreciate a link back to Brick Insights.
 It keeps this site going.

 I think this LEGO isn't properly named, because "MetalBeard's Heavy Metal Motor Trike" does not male much sense.
 This is MetalBeard as a Heavy Metal Motor Trike, He IS the motorcycle.
 The color scheme is amazing and a great and fun building process

 When I first saw The Lego Movie 2 set's online, a few of them took my eye, I love crazy thrown together style, Heavy Metal MotorTrike seemed like a cool one to get and it doesn't disappoint the bricks came in 4 numbered bags and has a crazy ship/bike build feel, it took less than an hour to build and was very easy but really good fun, I really love the big front wheel and blade detail.
 The 2 x minifigs are nice, Benny being the best, love the retro break in the helmet (takes me back) and his replacement arm, I'm not sure about Sweet Mayhem yet but the quality and detail are very good.
 Value for money, I think this set is well priced, the box is eye catching instructions are easy to follow and the finished set is a good size with great playability (if your a kid) and will also look good on any shelf.